moliver28/research-handbook/content/handbook/engineering/development/analytics/analytics-instrumentation/_index.md

 We define incidents as a deviation from the intended process that significantly disrupts the reporting of metrics to the point that immediate action is required.
 These reasons should lead to the creation of an incident:

-1. Any SEV-1 Monte Carlo alert posted into #g_monitor_analytics_instrumentation that's not directly associated with an exisiting incident.
+1. Any SEV-1 Monte Carlo alert posted into #g_analytics_instrumentation_alerts that's not directly associated with an exisiting incident.
 2. Any suspected loss or delay of analytics data that might affect metrics with a `performance_indicator_type` and could be originating in the Analytics Instrumentation domain.
 Examples of incidents
 1. [High severity incidents](https://gitlab.com/gitlab-org/gitlab/-/issues/442875)